deadnya/CS2-Redie/README.md

-# cs2-redie
+# Redie for Surf
 **A plugin that allows players to go in Redie/Ghost mode**

-**This version is based on [excludera](https://github.com/exkludera)'s [redie](https://github.com/exkludera/cs2-redie) plugin.
+**This version is based on [exkludera](https://github.com/exkludera)'s [redie](https://github.com/exkludera/cs2-redie) plugin.
 Its currently used on CS2 Combat Surf server (62.122.214.145:27015)**

 ### List of changes:
-- Allows ghosts to use map teleports (replaced all trigger_teleport with trigger_multiple 💀💀💀)
+- Working teleports (!!!) (replaced all trigger_teleport with trigger_multiple 💀💀💀)
-- Exiting redie silently removes player instead of suiciding (just quick team rejoin)
+- Silent unredie (just quick team rejoin)
 - Ghosts don't take damage from players
-- Added noclip and save/load pos for ghosts
+- Noclip and save/load pos commands for ghosts

 ### To do:
 - Prob disable steps sounds someday